-With the spring and summer birds gone, it’s now time for us to turn our attention to the incredible arriving waterfowl!
+With the spring and summer birds gone, it’s now time for us to turn our attention to our local waterfowl - great birds to practice your ID skills.

 Join naturalists and birders Licia Sahagun and Ryan Johnson for our first waterfowl walk of the season!
 In this session, participants will walk the trails around Capitol Lake searching and identifying the waterfowl we see, like Mallards, wood ducks, wigeons, geese, buffleheads, pintails, and more!
 This session is welcome to beginning birders and experts alike!